Chris Taylor Player Props: Dodgers vs. Cubs

-After going 0-for-2 in his most recent game, Chris Taylor and the Los Angeles Dodgers take on the Chicago Cubs (who will hand the ball to Justin Steele) at 10:10 PM ET on Friday.
+On Saturday, Chris Taylor (on the back of going 1-for-2 with a home run and an RBI) and the Los Angeles Dodgers face the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
+First pitch is at 9:10 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Giants.
+In his most recent game, he hit a home run while going 1-for-2 against the Cubs.

 Chris Taylor Game Info & Props vs. the Cubs